 A very successful range built from 2004-2009, again designed by Morrelli & Melvin.
 My only problem with these boats is that they did not build enough of them!
 Head to our Gunboat 48 catamaran page for further details on this boat.

-The 48s feature three queen berths, an office (or 4th berth) and two heads.
+The 48s feature three queen berths, an office (or fourth berth) and two heads.

 The living area is simple and well ventilated with the salon, helm and galley all inside on the main deck.
 She has a well protected, cosy aft cockpit and the whole idea behind the design is for simple handling for short-handed crews without compromising on the performance.

-Customers wanted to add more interior volume and kit to the 62s, so the original Morrelli & Melvin was lengthened to 66′ and the GUNBOAT 66 was born.
-Morrelli & Melvin fine tuned the structures, rigs, and layouts to optimize this design from 2006 to 2012.
+Customers wanted to add more interior volume and kit to the 62s, so the original Morrelli & Melvin design was lengthened to 66′ and the GUNBOAT 66 was born.
+Morrelli & Melvin fine-tuned the structures, rigs, and layouts to optimize this design from 2006 to 2012.

 (ex Flash, (ex-Panthera, ex-Mayhem, ex-Sugar Daddy first to circumnavigate)

 Photo credit: gaiagunboat.com